exeluter/bnspatch/README.md

   <summary>Long version</summary>

-  BnS Buddy's developer has been known to spread [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt) around in an effort to   discourage others from using alternatives to BnS Buddy, by using spooky terms like ["injecting"][0.4], ["bannable" and "exploit"][0.5], but it is unjustified.
+  BnS Buddy's developer has been known to spread [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt) around in an effort to discourage others from using alternatives to BnS Buddy, by using spooky terminology like ["injecting"][0.4], ["bannable" and "exploit"][0.5].

-  While bnspatch does make use of DLL hijacking to do its magic, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as well, previously).
+  While bnspatch does make use of DLL hijacking to do what it does, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as well, previously).

   In other words, bnspatch isn't any or more (or less) "inject-y" or unsafe than BnS Buddy is.
-I don't expect the developer to understand any of this though, since they literally copy-pasted both of those features from other people, without giving any credit ([~~dead link~~][0.6] [mirror][0.7], [link][0.8]).
+I don't expect its developer to understand any of this though, since they literally copy-pasted both of those features from other people, without giving any credit ([~~dead link~~][0.6] [mirror][0.7], [link][0.8]).
 </details>

 ## Acknowledgements